hontercarr/Invoice-System/README.md

    * Unpolished Final Release (Still a work in progress)
 * 3.0.1
    * Made ready for public consumption (removed private info)
+* 3.0.2
+   * Edited Dash and Made DB Connection More Efficient

 ## Meta